 609. Preferred Suppliers.
-The list of preferred suppliers is published on the CTP website at www.ctp.org.uk.In order to qualify for the PSL, the training organisation is obliged to complete documentation which requires evidence of financial reliability, appropriate insurance cover, past performance, future plans, training facilities, accreditation levels and quality standards.
+The Preferred Supplier List (PSL) is published on the CTP website at www.ctp.org.uk.
+In order to qualify for the PSL, the training organisation is obliged to complete documentation which requires evidence of financial reliability, appropriate insurance cover, past performance, future plans, training facilities, accreditation levels and quality standards.
 Preferred Supplier status is subject to continuous evaluation, on each course by the SL, by the CTP and by annual review.